JWKS Pinning

 Customizing the Token Issuers

 The pinned list is fixed.
 The framework trusts exactly two issuer hostnames, access.token.core and bearer.token.core, and there is no runtime API or deployment knob to add a third.
-New hostnames cannot become trusted issuers.

 This is intentionally not a configuration change.
 The set of trusted issuers is a security-critical decision that should be explicit in code and reviewable in pull requests.
-The replacement implementation lives in source code, gets the same scrutiny as any framework-adjacent code, and ships with the application like any other microservice.
+The replacement implementation lives in source, gets the same scrutiny as any framework-adjacent code, and ships with the application like any other microservice.